-Joe Torrillo was a 25 year Lieutenant with the NYC Fire Dept. who spent the first 15 years of his career in Engine Company # 10, across the street from the South Tower of the World Trade Center.
-While recuperating from a severe injury on New Years Eve in 1996, Joe was assigned to convalesce in the office of fire safety education and soon named the Director of this public-based program.
-In his new position, Joe would co-design a children's state-of-the-art fire safety learning center, which opened in October, 2000.
+Joe Torrillo was a 25-year Lieutenant with the NYC Fire Dept., who is now retired on disability.
+He spent the first 15 years of his career in Engine Company #10, across the street from the South Tower of the World Trade Center.
+While recuperating from a severe injury on New Years Eve of 1996, Joe was assigned to convalesce in the office of fire safety education.

 - Buried Alive With the Will to Survive - From Devastation to Inspiration